VictorGorgal/image2ascii/README.md

 # Image to ASCII
-Algorithm used to transform an image into ASCII artwork.
+Algorithm used to transform an image into ASCII art.

 ### This file is part of the "BOT" project